JacekDubikowski/build-your-own-framework/readme.md

    subtype or exactly provided `beanType`.
 2. `provide(Class<T> beanType)` is also simple.
 It reuses the `provideAll` method and then takes all matching beans
 3. to check if there is any bean matching the `beanType` and throws an exception if not
-4. to check if there are more than one bean matching the `beanType` and throw an exception if yes
+4. to check if there is more than one bean matching the `beanType` and throw an exception if yes
-5. If there is just one matching bean it is returned.
+5. If there is just one matching bean, it is returned.

 **This is it!**

-We got all the parts, now we should check if it works.
+We got all the parts.
+Now we should check if it works.

 ###### Did we miss something?

-Shouldn't have we started with tests of the annotation processor?
+Shouldn't we have started with tests of the annotation processor?
 But how can the annotation processor be tested?

 ##### Annotation processor testing

 The annotation processor is rather poorly prepared for being tested.
 One way is to create a separate project/Gradle or Maven submodule.
-It would then use the annotation processor and compilation failure would mean something is wrong.
-It doesn't sound good right?
+It would then use the annotation processor, and compilation failure would mean something is wrong.
+It doesn't sound good, right?

-The other option is to utilize the [compile-testing](https://github.com/google/compile-testing) library created by Google.
+The other option is to utilise the [compile-testing](https://github.com/google/compile-testing) library created by Google.
 It simplifies the testing process, even though the tool isn't perfect.
 Please find the tutorial [here](https://chermehdi.com/posts/compiler-testing-tutorial/).

-To see if the annotation processor works, both approaches were introduced.
+I introduced both approaches in the article's repository.
 The *compile-testing* was used for "unit tests" and *integrationTest* module for "integration tests".

 Please refer to [build.gradle](/framework/build.gradle) file from *framework* subproject.